nuwarvsd/miit_fdp/README.md

 **Floor and Power Planning**

+The main objective here is that to plan silicon area and distribute the power to the whole circuit.
+In the chip floor planning, the partition chip die between different system building blocks and place the i/o pads.
+In micro floor planning, we define the dimensions, pin locations, rows.

-	Chip Floor Planning: Partition the chip die between different system building blocks and place the I/O Pads
+	**Chip Floor Planning:** Partition the chip die between different system building blocks and place the I/O Pads

 ![image](https://user-images.githubusercontent.com/123365818/215957005-9d814e3c-3911-4e8a-b2d5-31cbcabee6a6.png)

-	Macro floor Panning: Dimensions, pin locations, row definition
+	**Macro floor Panning:** Dimensions, pin locations, row definition

 ![image](https://user-images.githubusercontent.com/123365818/215957152-91fbbdc8-b710-4b17-9e6e-f3f4583734b6.png)

-	Power Planning
+	**Power Planning**

+	In power planning, the power network is connstructed. tipically, the chip is power by multiple VDD and GND. so, total components are connected to power supply horizontaly and vertically by metal streps. here parallel structures are used to reduce the resistance.
+To address the electromagnetization problem, power distribution network uses upper metal leyers, which are thicker than lower metal layers.
+Hence have less resistance.

 ![image](https://user-images.githubusercontent.com/123365818/215957377-3b962e4a-052c-4170-ae43-7fae90e60719.png)

-	Placement: Place the cells on the floorplan rows, aligned with the sites
+	**Placement:** Place the cells on the floorplan rows, aligned with the sites

 ![image](https://user-images.githubusercontent.com/123365818/215957542-2131deca-7ae1-4647-a43b-dfa04478e423.png)

+	In this process, we place the gate level netlist on the floor planning rows, alligned with the sites. cells should be placed very closed to eachother to reduce the interconnnect delay.

 	Usually done in two steps: Global and Detailed

 ![image](https://user-images.githubusercontent.com/123365818/215958746-8db624eb-4887-4c06-8b96-4b8557548038.png)

+	**Global placement** is very first stage of the placement where cells are placed inside the core area for the first time looking at the timing and congestion.
+Global Placement aims at generating a rough placement solution that may violate some placement constraints while maintaining a global view of the whole Netlist.

+	In **detailed placements**,  the exact route and layers are determined for each netlist. the objective of detailed placement is valid routing, minimize area and meet timing constrains.
+Additional objective is minimum via and less power.

 **Clock tree Synthesis**